Apple Announcements and their effects on the BYOD Program on the Winthrop portal:

 Do I need insurance?

-Will the students use the computer all day long?
+Will the students use the iPads all day long?

 What about cybersafety?